-Death in service with dependants - spouse/s and eligible children
+Death in service with dependants - spousels and eligible children

-When an in-service member passes away while still in service and leaves a spouse/s and/or eligible children, a lump sum and monthly pension become payable as follows:
+When an in-service member passes away while still in service and leaves a spouse/s and/or eligible children, a lump sum and monthly pension becomes payable as follows:

 A lump sum equal to twice the annual pensionable salary is payable.
-The portion of the lump sum which is due to the eligible child/children may be invested in the EPPF instalment lump sum account until the child/children reach the age of 21;
+The portion of the lump sum which is due to the eligible child/children may be invested in the EPPF instalment lump sum account

-- A monthly pension equal to 60% of the pension that you would have received at age 65 had you not passed away, becomes payable to the eligible spouse/s.
-If there is more than one spouse, the 60% is split equally amongst the spouses; and - If there is one eligible child, a further pension equal to 30% of your pension is payable.
-If there are two or more eligible children, the children's pension increases to 40% of your pension and will be split equally amongst the eligible children.
+A monthly pension equal to 60% of the pension that you would have received at age 65 had you not passed away, becomes payable to the eligible spouse/s.
+If there is more than one spouse, the 60% is split equally amongst the spouses

+If there is one eligible child, a further pension equal to 30% of your pension is payable.
+If there are two or more eligible children, the children's pension increases to 40% of your pension and will be split equally among the eligible children